Massachusetts

 The Massachusetts School Building Authority (MSBA) is planning a comprehensive revision of its regulations to align them with its current practices and procedures.
 These proposed revisions aim to enhance clarity, user-friendliness, and alignment with MSBA modules, providing a foundation for future updates as the organization evolves.

-To learn more about the proposed regulations and the locations, dates, and times of the public hearings, click here
+Learn more about the proposed regulations and the locations, dates, and times of the public hearings.